pratikraj9852/HacktoberFest-2022-Cpp/sorting/README.md

 # HacktoberFeast 2022 - C++ Basic Programs
-This repository contains a collection of programs based on the concepts of searching in C++.
+This repository contains a collection of programs based on the concepts of sorting in C++.

 ## List of Programs
 - bubble_sort